Draymond Green apologizes after leaked footage shows attack on Jordan Poole: ‘I was wrong’

-SAN FRANCISCO (KRON) — Video of Golden State Warriors stars Draymond Green and Jordan Poole in a physical fight at a Warriors practice has been viewed millions of times since it was posted earlier this week, and now Green is apologizing for his actions.
+SAN FRANCISCO, Calif.
+(KRON) — Video of Golden State Warriors stars Draymond Green and Jordan Poole in a physical fight at a Warriors practice has been viewed millions of times since it was posted earlier this week, and now Green is apologizing for his actions.

 In a press conference on Saturday morning, Green told reporters that he didn’t want to address the incident only on his podcast, “The Draymond Green Show,” because he didn’t want to dodge challenging questions.